dreab8/JdbcSession/README.md

 	public <T> T accept(Operation<T> operation);
 ```

 and have the JdbcSession implementation decode/interpret the operation based on type checks.
-This is especially
+This is actually
-useful when we consider the potential goal of becoming "Storage tech agnostic" (see below).
+the current designated split between "Operation" and "Operation Spec".
+Think of an "Operation" like a closure;
+think of a "Operation Spec" as a typed collection of delegates for performing certain types of operations.

 ## Transaction handling